Research Services for Philanthropy and Communities

 Our clients have access to a variety of resources to enhance their projects, including software to track grant outcomes, tools to visualize community and program data, and peer-reviewed publications like The Foundation Review.

-The Johnson Center is home to the nation’s largest database of longitudinal data from IRS 990s in the country, dating back to 1989.
-With this trove of information, we are able to assess opportunities and potential risks to nonprofits in communities, regions, and states, and to offer comparative analysis of different geographies.
+The Johnson Center is home to the nation’s largest database of longitudinal data on nonprofits in the country.
+Drawing from a variety of sources, including the most recently available IRS 990s, we use this wealth of data to help assess opportunities and potential risks to nonprofits in communities, regions, and states, and to offer comparative analysis of different geographies.
 Contact us to learn more about how we can put this data to work for you.